tBaxter/questions-for-employers/README.md

 **When was the last time you promoted someone on your team?
 How did it happen?**
 How are they likely to handle it when you want a promotion?

-**Tell me about a time you supported a direct report leaving your team or company for the benefit of their own growth?**
+**Tell me about a time you supported a direct report _leaving your team_ or company for the benefit of their own growth?**
-A supportive manager cares about your goals, not gluing you to your seat.
-The very best managers realize when it's time to move you up, even if that means moving you out.
+Most any manager should be able to tell a story about when they directly supported an employee's personal or professional growth.
+A truly supportive manager cares about your goals, not gluing you to your seat.
+The very best managers realize when it's time to move you up, even if that means moving you out of their team, and they'll help you get there.

 ## Performance evaluation